Bud Spencer

-Carlo Pedersoli (31 October 1929 – 27 June 2016), known professionally as Bud Spencer, was an Italian actor, professional swimmer and water polo player.
-He was known for action-comedy and Spaghetti Western roles with his long-time film partner and friend Terence Hill.
-The duo "garnered world acclaim and attracted millions to theater seats".
+Bud Spencer (born Carlo Pedersoli; 31 October 1929 – 27 June 2016) was an Italian actor, professional swimmer and water polo player.
+He was known for action-comedy and spaghetti Western roles with his long-time film partner and friend Terence Hill.
 Spencer and Hill appeared in 18 films together.

-In his youth, Bud Spencer was a successful athlete and swimmer for the Gruppo Sportivo Fiamme Oro.
+In his youth, Bud Spencer was a successful athlete and swimmer for Gruppo Sportivo Fiamme Oro. and for Società Sportiva Lazio Nuoto.
+He represented Italy twice at the Summer Olympics.
 He obtained a law degree and registered several patents.
 Spencer also became a certified commercial airline and helicopter pilot, and supported and funded many children's charities, including the Spencer Scholarship Fund.

 Early life

-Son of Alessandro Pedersoli, Lombards descent, and Rosa Facchetti from Chiari, Lombardy, Carlo Pedersoli was born on 31 October 1929 in Santa Lucia, a historical rione in Naples and in the same building as the writer Luciano De Crescenzo.
+Son of Alessandro Pedersoli and Rosa Facchetti, respectively from Darfo Boario Terme and Chiari (both in the province of Brescia, Lombardy), Carlo Pedersoli was born on 31 October 1929 in Santa Lucia, a historical rione in Naples, in the same building as the writer Luciano De Crescenzo.
 He played several sports and showed an aptitude for swimming, winning prizes.
 De Crescenzo was a classmate of his.
 In 1940, due to his father's work, he moved to Rome, where he attended high school and joined a swimming club.
 He finished school before his seventeenth birthday with the highest marks and enrolled at Sapienza University of Rome, where he studied chemistry.
 In 1947, the family moved to South America and Pedersoli discontinued his studies.
 From 1947 to 1949, he worked in the Italian consulate in Recife, Brazil, where he learned to speak fluent Portuguese.